SoC's Founder

 My professional experience includes:

-• creation of “Creatology, the Subject of Creativity”
+• creator of “Creatology, the Subject of the power and nature of Creativity”

-• foundation of the School of Creative Education’s not-for-profit company and creative primary school
+• founder of the School of Creative Education and its primary school

-• foundation of the School of Cultural Creativity and its creative pre-school program “Farm School” and home-school program “The Tribe”
+• founder of the School of Cultural Creativity, and its preschool program “Farm School”, and home-school program “The Tribe”

-• co-creation of a primary school for children with blindness and low vision
+• early co-creator of the Insight Education Centre for children with blindness and low vision, and

-• 15 years teaching and educational consultancy for children with blindness and low vision, and neurodiversity.
+• 15 years classroom teaching, visiting teaching, and educational consultancy for children with blindness and low vision, cognitive and physical disabilities, and neurodiversity.

 Four of my goals are:

-1. for the School of Creatology to be a trail-blazing institute where Creatologists graduate with mastery of their creativity and the capacity to create significant, grassroots change,
+To establish the School of Creatology as a trail-blazing institute, where Creatologists graduate in mastery of their creativity and the capacity to create significant, grassroots change.

-2. for Creatology to be incorporated into mainstream-school curricula for our Year 9 and 10 teens (15 and 16 year olds) within 5 years,
+To ensure “Creatology, the subject of the power and nature of Creativity” is incorporated into mainstream-school curricula for our Year 9 and 10 teens (15 and 16 year olds) within 5 years.

 As a child and a teen, I daydreamed, a lot!